Zach-Clare/half_finished/content/index.md

 If you have any questions or comments about my work notes, feel free to email me at my work email address: z.clare@ucl.ac.uk.

-If you want to talk to me about my personal notes, get in touch with me some other way.
+If you want to talk to me about my personal notes, then it's likely you already know me in person.
+Please get in touch with me however you usually might.